yongzhenzh/ai-chat-support/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [Ollama](https://ollama.com/download)

-And make sure you run:
-# Run this to build the FAISS index
+And make sure you run this to build the FAISS index:

 build-index:

 	python scripts/populate_embeddings.py

 with: